 The most crowded of the beaches is Playa de Manzanares.
-And Playa de Los Narijos has sailing, kitesurfing and canoeing schools.
-On Playa del Espejo there is a bronze monument dedicated to the fishermen who sustained the economy in past centuries.
+And Playa de Los Narijos has sailing, kitesurfing, and canoeing schools.
+On Playa del Espejo, a bronze monument is dedicated to the fishermen who sustained the economy in past centuries.

-To the north of the lagoon are San Pedro del Pinatar, San Javier and Santiago de la Ribera.
-San Pedro del Pinatar and Santiago de la Ribera attract tourists with their clean sandy beaches, while San Javier has “all life”, so they seem to merge into one.
+To the lagoon’s north are San Pedro del Pinatar, San Javier, and Santiago de la Ribera.
+San Pedro del Pinatar and Santiago de la Ribera attract tourists with their clean sandy beaches, while San Javier has “all life” so they seem to merge into one.

-In these places you can see the old mills that used to be used in the extraction of salt.
+In these places, you can see the old mills used to be used to extract salt.
 Industrial salt mining is still going on here today.

 Mar Menor Sights

-The main attraction here is the large and beautiful lighthouse. built back in 1865 – Faro de Cabo de Palos .
-It is located on the cape of Cabo de Palos which closes the southern part of the Lesser Sea.
-You can reach the lighthouse by a winding asphalt road, or you can take a shortcut by climbing a steep staircase.
-The lighthouse is active, so it is not allowed to enter, but from the lighthouse platform there is a beautiful view of La Manga and the Mediterranean Sea.
+The main attraction here is the large and beautiful lighthouse.
+Built back in 1865 – Faro de Cabo de Palos.
+It is located on the Cabo de Palos cape, which is close to the southern part of the Lesser Sea.
+You can reach the lighthouse by a winding asphalt road or take a shortcut by climbing a steep staircase.
+The lighthouse is active, so it is not allowed to enter, but from the lighthouse platform, there is a beautiful view of La Manga and the Mediterranean Sea.

 In the northern part of the Little Sea in Salinas y Arenales de San Pedro del Pinatar park, you can walk along specially paved paths and watch pink flamingos fish in the shallows.

-Walk to the summit of Cabezo de la Fuente .
+Walk to the summit of Cabezo de la Fuente.
 It is a 3 km road uphill that goes through a pine forest.
 To start climbing, you must go through the village of Los Belones to Las Barracas.
-At the end of the road, you can leave your car and climb to the top of the mountain, which offers a beautiful view of the Mar Menor and La Manga.
+At the end of the road, you can leave your car and rise to the top of the mountain, which offers a beautiful view of the Mar Menor and La Manga.

-Who wants to see the cultural and historical monuments of architecture can go to Murcia or Cartagena.
+Those who want to see architecture’s cultural and historical monuments can go to Murcia or Cartagena.